 Drivers Training in WashingtonCompare Car Insurance Rates in 3 Steps

 1. Enter Your Zip:

 So you've passed the written test, and you're ready to get in the driver's seat to learn hands-on how to handle a vehicle.
-Once you have your instruction permit, the Washington Department of Licensing requires you to get 50 hours of driving practice while supervised by a licensed driver 25 years old or older.
-Ten of these hours must be at night.
+Once you have your instruction permit, the Washington Department of Licensing requires you to get 50 hours of driving practice while supervised by a driver who has been licensed for 5 years or longer.
+Of these hours, 10 must be at night.

 After you get your instruction permit, you'll have to pass a driver education course offered at several locations around the state.
 Some of these courses are taught at high schools and some are taught by private companies, but all must follow stringent guidelines for their curriculum.

 These guidelines ensure that you have the knowledge you need to drive on the highways and byways.
 While these driver education courses are required to give you 6 hours of behind-the-wheel training, this training is just the beginning.
 The practice hours spent driving with (usually) a parent or guardian by your side are what will really give you a good dose of real-world driving experience.

 The time you spend behind the wheel practicing in many different types of traffic situations is the best way to gain the confidence you'll need to drive safely and skillfully.
-Once you have had your instruction permit for six months and logged the necessary practice hours, you'll be ready to apply for your intermediate driver's license.
+Once you have had your instruction permit for six months and logged the required practice hours, you'll be ready to apply for your intermediate driver's license.

 Tips for New Drivers